Installing and Configuring the TeamCity Server

 Unattended TeamCity server installation

-Typically, you will need to unpack it and make the script perform the steps noted in Configuring-Server-for-Production-Use section.
+Typically, you will need to unpack it and make the script perform the steps noted in the Configuring Server for Production Use section.

 Using another Version of Tomcat